In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Some models only accept specific plugs, and quick chargers may only work on some specific models

-A universal charging connection system could help here
+A universal charging connection system could help in this instance

 Cost obviously has to be compared like for like in terms of car size, car features, car performance, etc.